 Alternatively you can use the tool included in this Guidance Note.

-The Health and Safety Executive produces a leaflet called "Five Steps to Risk Assessment" which is available on line.
-Individual hard copies are available free of charge or you may obtain larger numbers for a small charge (www.hse.gov.uk/risk)
+The Health and Safety Executive produces a leaflet called "Risk Assessment, A brief guide to controlling risks in the workplace" which is available on line.
+Individual hard copies are available free of charge charge (www.hse.gov.uk/risk).